This post may contain affiliate sales links. Please read my disclosure policy.

 Instructions

 - In a small bowl, sprinkle gelatin over cold water.
+Stir to moisten all of the gelatin powder.
 Set aside for about 5 minutes.

-- In another bowl, whip heavy whipping cream until it starts to thicken.
+- In another bowl, whip heavy whipping cream and powdered sugar until it starts to thicken.

-- Carefully fold cooled champagne mixture (it should be thickened and jiggly, but not firm yet) to mascarpone cheese mixture and mix until combined.
+- Carefully fold cooled champagne mixture (it should be thickened and jiggly, but not firm yet) into mascarpone cheese mixture in two parts, until well combined.

 - Combine champagne, cornstarch and sugar for the glaze in a small bowl.
-Microwave in 10 second increments until thickened, about 20-30 seconds.
+Microwave in 10 second increments until it begins to boil and thicken, about 30-40 seconds.
+Set aside to cool a bit.

 Notes